 Autoimmune disease symptoms, such as aching joints, tissue destruction, and inflammation

 Trouble growing or gaining weight as an infant

 Complications of primary immune deficiency and genetic immune disorders include:

-Review of personal medical history
+Review your personal and family medical history

-Blood tests, including tests of immunoglobulin levels
+Order blood tests, including tests of immunoglobulin (antibody) levels

 Treatment may include:

 Preventing infection.
 People who have immune disorders must work hard to avoid infection.
-Basic hygiene, such as hand washing, is crucial.
+Basic hygiene, such as hand washing, is extremely important.
 But it is also important to limit contact with crowds or people who have colds and illnesses.
 Children with specific immune disorders should not get live virus vaccines, which can cause sickness.